nicolardi/open_blog/src/blog/1-require-json-file.md

 nodejs "native" relies on CommonJS as the standard way to modularize the source code.

 The most common use case of require is including a js module.
-In this case we are requiring a .json file and... it works
+In this case, we are requiring a .json file and... it works

 You may notice that there is no file extension (there's no .json).
 It guesses automatically the filename to open.